-- The transition from an existing IBOR to a risk-free rate raises a question as to whether a financial instrument still meets the SPPI criterion. - 38 EFRAG notes that every transition is unique, but the following elements may prove useful in assessing whether the SPPI criterion is still met or not: - (a) continuity in the contractual rates (i.e. where the new risk-free rate is seen as a successor of the current IBOR); - (b) if the change in interest rates has only a de minimis effect on the contractual cash flows, it will not affect the classification of the financial instrument; and - (c) IBORs are generally short-term rates.
+- 4139 The transition from an existing IBOR to a risk-free rate raises a question as to whether a financial instrument still meets the SPPI criterion.
+It is understood that the SPPI test will only be performed in case the IBOR reform results in derecognition of financial instruments. - 4240 EFRAG notes that every transition is unique, but the following elements may prove useful in assessing whether the SPPI criterion is still met or not: - (a) continuity in the contractual rates (i.e. where the new risk-free rate is seen as a successor of the current IBOR); - (b) if the change in interest rates has only a de minimis effect on the contractual cash flows, it will not affect the classification of the financial instrument; and - (c) IBORs are generally short-term rates.
 In determining long-term rates floating interest rates swap rates are used which are based on a spread on top of the IBORs.
 These spreads represent credit and liquidity risk but as most swap rates are collateralised the credit risk is very limited.